 It draws attention to agriculture’s global impact on land use: how intensive agriculture depletes soil quality, releases carbon, methane and other pollutants such as synthetic nitrogen, causing long lasting and far reaching impacts and calls for systematic approaches to land management. (but note difficulties of this above)

-The report talks about reducing meat consumption, that received most media attention.
+Getting to the meat of the matter asks: "Does the IPCC say we need to eat less meat?" answering "In short, no. But then that’s not its job.
+The role of the IPCC is to assess evidence on the impact and future risks of climate change – in this case with regards to land use – and present options for adaption and mitigation in a global context."
+The report talks about reducing meat consumption, and that received most media attention.
 Yet they acknowledge that livestock in sustainable systems is key to climate adaption, by reintroducing pasture-fed livestock into arable rotations and regenerating carbon-sequestering grasslands.

 There are two main shifts in land use.
 1) From forest to pasture/ranch 2) From pasture/ranch to arable.
 Each halves life in soil.

 It also sets out how to create and sustain the conditions to take substantial and sustainable actions – a message particularly relevant to our UK government.
 It talks about the importance of ‘joined up policy packages’, not single-issue silver bullet solutions.
 It also stresses the importance of real citizen participation – from choosing the metrics that matter, to the actions to prioritise.
 This requires "listening carefully to local intelligence, observing indigenous practices, for grounded insights into how ecosystems work, how they are changing and what’s needed to protect and restore them" (RSA summary).
 This involves the critical relationships between national and supranational strategies and building grass roots capacity and resilience; connecting bottom up and top down concerns, to strengthen the whole food systems for transformative and sustainable change.